EBITDA - What is EBITDA?

 The EBITDA calculation can be deceptive if it is not applied correctly - particularly for firms with massive debt - because it will almost always be higher than reported net income.

-EBITDA isn't regulated by GAAP.
-Therefore, investors are at the discretion of the company to decide what will be, and what will not be, included in the calculation.
+EBITDA isn't regulated by UK GAAP.
+Therefore, investors are dependent upon the discretion of the company to decide what will, and what will not be included in the calculation.

 When analysing a firm's EBITDA, it is useful to factor in additional items, for example:

 - changes in working capital requirements

 EBITDA and Debitoor